-Let us now use our usual argument in order to evaluate the sum in Equation \eqref{Zetaord}.
-Note that the first part of it is just the left hand side of Equation \eqref{ctgH}, \eqref{ctgHbar} or \eqref{ctgR} for $w=z$, and for each $e$ what we have is the sum of the left hand side of Equation \eqref{ctgH}, \eqref{ctgHbar} or \eqref{ctgR} with $w=z+e\tau$ and with $w=z-e\tau$.
-We thus substitute the right hand side of the corresponding equation (and value of $w$), which give us expressions similar to what we encountered in the argument which proved Proposition \eqref{pkexp} and \eqref{p2exp}.
+Let us perform the evaluation.
+Note that the first part of Equation \eqref{Zetaord} is just the left hand side of Equation \eqref{ctgH}, \eqref{ctgHbar} or \eqref{ctgR} for $w=z$, and each $e$ gives the sum of the left hand side of Equation \eqref{ctgH}, \eqref{ctgHbar} or \eqref{ctgR} with $w=z+e\tau$ and with $w=z-e\tau$.
+We thus substitute the right hand side of the corresponding equation (and value of $w$), and obtain expressions similar to those encountered in the proof of Propositions \ref{pkexp} and \ref{p2exp}.
 However, there are two differences.
 First, for integral $\frac{\Im z}{\Im\tau}$ we now have $\pi\cot\pi a$ rather than the Hurwitz zeta function.
-Second, and more important, is the constant, $-\pi i$ in Equation \eqref{ctgH} and $+\pi i$ in Equation \eqref{ctgHbar}, which we have to add to the power series in $\mathbf{e}(\pm w)$.
-The part involving $q_{z}$ and $q_{\tau}$ converges as with $\wp_{\tau}$ and its derivatives, and we have to see that the constants also converge in the chosen order of summation.
-What assures us that they do is the fact that for $e>\frac{|\Im z|}{\Im\tau}$, $z+e\tau$ lies in $\mathcal{H}$ and $z-e\tau$ lies in $\overline{\mathcal{H}}$, so that we use Equation \eqref{ctgH} for the first and Equation \eqref{ctgHbar} for the second, and the constants cancel.
-Hence for all but finitely many $e$ the constants cancel, and the rest give some integral multiple of $-\pi i$.
+Second, and more important, are the constants $-\pi i$ in Equation \eqref{ctgH} and $+\pi i$ in Equation \eqref{ctgHbar}, which should be added to the power series in $\mathbf{e}(\pm w)$.
+The part involving $q_{z}$ and $q_{\tau}$ converges as with $\wp_{\tau}$ and its derivatives.
+It remains to verify that the constants also converge in the chosen order of summation.
+This follows from the fact that for $e>\frac{|\Im z|}{\Im\tau}$, $z+e\tau$ lies in $\mathcal{H}$ and $z-e\tau$ lies in $\overline{\mathcal{H}}$, so that we use Equation \eqref{ctgH} for the first and Equation \eqref{ctgHbar} for the second, and the constants cancel.
+Hence for all but finitely many values of $e$ the constants cancel, and the others give rise to some integral multiple of $-\pi i$.
 This proves